tier4/CalibrationTools/sensor/docs/tutorials/tag_based_pnp_calibrator.md

 ## FAQ

-- Why the calibrator doesn't add calibration pairs?
+- Why doesn't the calibrator add calibration pairs?

   1. One possible reason is that the current pair is too close to previously collected data.
 In that case, the current data is not accepted.
-  2. The timestamps of the lidar and camera are not synchronized, this can be checked with `ros2 topic echo [topic_name]`.
+  2. The timestamps of the lidar and camera are not synchronized, this can be checked with `ros2 topic echo [topic_name] --field header.stamp`.
 Setting the parameter `use_receive_time` to `True` might help to solve the issue.
   3. The detections are not stable enough (detections don’t converge).
+  4. The position of the tag is too far away from the camera.
+The user can move the tag toward the camera until the detection shows on `rviz` or modify the parameter `max_tag_distance` in the launch file.
+  5. The tag oscillates quite a bit due to the wind.
+The user can stop the tag with its hand

-- Why the UI doesn't launch?
+- Why doesn't the UI launch?

   1. Check with `ros2 node list` if the relevant nodes have been started.
-It is possible that the provided parameters don’t match any of the valid arguments
+It is possible that the provided parameters don’t match any of the valid arguments.
-  2. If the UI crashes (see the console), it is probably due to bad PySide installation, invalid intrinsic parameters, or invalid extrinsic parameters.
+  2. If the UI crashes (check the console for details), it is probably due to a bad PySide installation, invalid intrinsic parameters, invalid extrinsic parameters, etc.
   3. The timestamps of the lidar and camera are not synchronized.

-- Why the reprojection errors are so high
+- Why the reprojection errors are so high?

   1. Check whether the intrinsic parameters are correct.

-- Why the reprojection error increases when more data is collected?
+- Why does the reprojection error increase when more data is collected?

   1. When there are few samples, the model will fit the available data the best it can, even in the presence of noise (over-fitting).
 The more data is collected, the error may increase to a certain extent, but that is the model trying to fit all the data, being unable to fit the noise.
 However, it should reach a more-or-less table peak with about 10-15 pairs (depending on the data collection pattern/sampling).